 Business continuity planning is principally concerned with ensuring that the organisation’s business priorities are understood and adequately resourced in the event of a disruption that forces the business to change the way it operates, even if only on a temporary basis Learn more

-Disaster recovery is principally concerned with ensuring that critical IT and communications systems and services are available to the business to support priority activities in the event of a disruption Learn more
+Disaster recovery is principally concerned with ensuring that critical IT and communications systems and services are available to the business to support priority activities in the event of a disruption such as a cyber security incident Learn more

 It is important to recognise that business continuity and disaster recovery need to operate in tandem, not in isolation.
 There is little point in ascertaining when a business critical activity needs to be operational following an incident if the IT services are not available to support those needs